sjbylo/misc/demo-crw/README.md

 ![3be3c28def6da9864b27c4ddc1a165a8.png](image/3be3c28def6da9864b27c4ddc1a165a8.png)

-Filter by "Quarkus" and choose the "Quarkus Tools"sample  to create a workspace.
+Filter by "Quarkus" and choose the "Quarkus Tools" sample to create a workspace.

 * It's a good idea to do this in advance of the demo because it can take about 2-3 mins to come up properly.
 If there are any problems opening this workspace, I suggest opening it in advance on a separate tab as a backup!